audharr/CS325Project1/README.md

 Select a product that has several previous versions Using Beautiful Soup library, collect users reviews of selected products and its versions These reviews are saved in a separate file for analysis

-#Ecommerce website: Amazon
+#Ecommerce website: Best Buy

-#Product Used: Playstation
+#Product Used: Sony Headphones

-#Product Versions:Playstation 1, Playstation 2, Playstation 3, Playstation 4, Playstation 5
+#Product Versions: ULT, WH1000XM5, Sonos Ace, WH1000XM4, WHCH720N

 #Files: 'requirements.yaml': contains Python packages and dependencies 'URL.txt': contains URLs of all products and its different versions